antwerpes/laravel-soap/docs/client/response.md

     return $response['user']['id'];

-The `CodeDredd\Soap\Exceptions\RequestException` instance has a public `$response` property which will allow you to inspect the returned response.
+The `Antwerpes\Soap\Exceptions\RequestException` instance has a public `$response` property which will allow you to inspect the returned response.

 The `throw` method returns the response instance if no error occurred, allowing you to chain other operations onto the `throw` method: